openstack/contributor-guide/doc/source/contributing/organization-guide.rst

 Having engineers spending more time upstream helps everyone by providing continuous input and feedback to tasks that you set as high priority.
+But it's more then that, OpenStack relies on peer review.
+Be it landing code and features to its governance, and therefore to function the community as a whole needs people in the community reviewing.

 Further, having engineers in the community long term will also keep the company ahead of the curve as they are embedded and engaged in the community rather then popping in and out.

+To put more simply, the more invested a company is in the community, the more likely they are to earn a place of influence.

 Why you need to sync with the technical community?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^